aiidateam/aiida-core/docs/source/state/calculation_state.rst

     Other, more specific "failed" states are possible, including ``SUBMISSIONFAILED``, ``RETRIEVALFAILED`` and ``PARSINGFAILED``.

-5. For very short times, when the job completes on the remote computer and AiiDA retrieves and parses it, you may happen to see a calculation in the ``COMPUTED``, ``RETRIEVING`` and ``PARSING`` states.
+5. For very short times, when the job completes on the remote computer and AiiDA retrieves and parses it, you may happen to see a calculation in the ``RETRIEVING`` and ``PARSING`` states.

 Eventually, when the calculation has finished, you will find the computed quantities in the database, and you will be able to query the database for the results that were parsed.